 5. Venerate is defined as showing deep respect for – you would treat him as something very special?
 Can this be said of you?

 6. Do you esteem him or another way to put it is to have a high regard for him.
 Can you focus and put a high value on his good qualities?
-Everyone has good qualities so focus on the good and not the negative in your relationship.
+Everyone has good qualities so concentrate on the good and not the negative in your relationship.

 7. Deferring to him means you yield to his judgments.
 You highly value his opinion, and it has greater weight than your own or someone else's.

 8. Do you praise him to others?
 Does he know you have a high opinion of him?
 Do others know you have a high view of your husband?

 9. Admiring him means truly enjoying him.
 Delighting in him, marveling in him and ultimately feeling respect for him.

 Sit with this list the next time you have time alone with the Lord and write down the areas where you are neglecting to show respect to your husband.
 Ask the Lord to help you do a better job of showing respect to your husband.

 Please remember respecting our husbands is a command – if you have behaved disrespectfully let's call it what it is – SIN.
 Repent and confess it to the Lord, ask your husband for forgiveness and be reminded that respecting your husband is not an option.